Burley Coho XC Review

 Ease of Use

 Once you have the correct thru-axle or skewer for your whip, the Coho is extremely easy to use.
-If you're entertaining the thought of hitching up the Coho XC check out their bike fitting guide and make sure it is compatible with your ride.
-It will most likely be compatible; however they do have some warnings related to specific carbon frames as the trailer may put forces on the rear triangle that your bike wasn't made for.
+If you're entertaining the thought of hitching up this trailer, check out Burley's bike fitting guide and make sure it is compatible with your ride.
+It most likely will be, but they do have some warnings related to specific carbon frames as the trailer may put forces on the rear triangle that your bike wasn't made for.

-In addition to being easy to set up out of the box, and hitch and unhitch, it is also easy to load up.
-While positioning of heavier items low, towards the middle, and near the trailer wheel was important, lighter equipment could be tossed in and secured with the stretchy cargo net.
+In addition to being easy to set up out of the box, hitch, and unhitch, the Coho is also easy to load up.
+While the positioning of heavier items low, towards the middle, and near the trailer wheel is important, lighter equipment can be tossed in and secured with the stretchy cargo net.

 Overall, the Coho is extremely easy to use.
-While determining the correct thru-axle and setup out of the box took a bit of time, the actual use of the trailer was pleasantly simple.
-All of the removable components of the trailer are attached with quick release skewers giving you the option of a completely tool free disassembly (handy if you're flying to a destination to bike tour).
-The clever hitch system really did offer one-handed hitching and unhitching.
+While determining the correct thru-axle and setup out of the box took a bit of time, the actual use of the trailer is pleasantly simple.
+All of the removable components of the trailer are attached with quick-release skewers giving you the option of a completely tool-free disassembly (handy if you're flying to a destination to bike tour).

 Ease of Towing

-If you're planning a long bike tour on a route like the Great Divide Mountain Bike Route and are set on utilizing a bike cargo trailer, the Coho would definitely get the job done.
-The current gold standard for touring cargo trailers is the Bob Ibex.
-The Ibex tows just as easily as the Coho but weighs in a few pounds lighter.
-Definitely something to consider if you are planning an ultra-long tour.
+If you're planning a long bike tour on a route like the Great Divide Mountain Bike Route and are set on utilizing a bike cargo trailer, the Coho XC would definitely get the job done.

-That being said, the Coho is fantastically easy to tow, offers adjustable coil suspension, and is a bit easier to pack than the Bob trailers.
-Our biggest complaint with the Coho and all other one wheel trailers we tested was the utilization of such a small wheel.
-Bike wheels continue to grow in diameter for the added rollover benefit making rocks seemingly smaller and potholes shallower.
-The 16in wheel of the Coho made chunky singletrack riding a no-go as it just couldn't roll over the big stuff.
-As long as we stuck to fire roads, smooth singletrack, and maintained dirt roads the Coho towed like a champ.
+The Coho is fantastically easy to tow and offers adjustable coil suspension.
+Our biggest complaint with the Coho and all other one-wheel trailers we tested is the utilization of such a small wheel.
+Bike wheels continue to grow in diameter for the added rollover benefits of making rocks seemingly smaller and potholes shallower.
+The 16-inch wheel of the Coho makes chunky singletrack riding a no-go as it just can't roll over the big stuff.
+However, as long as we stuck to fire roads, smooth singletrack, and maintained dirt roads, this puppy towed like a champ.

-With careful packing, we found the Coho to pull just as easily as our Editors Choice Bob Ibex.
-When we were a bit more careless with our packing, there would be a noticeable pull to whatever side had more weight as well as difficulties pushing the bike up steeper terrain.
+With careful packing, we found the Coho to pull effortlessly.
+When we were a bit more careless with our packing, there would be a noticeable pull to whatever side had more weight, as well as difficulties pushing the bike up steeper terrain.

-If you are tackling a multi day overnighter with the Coho, there is an option to add a 16+in tire giving you extra roll-over as well as a fatter tire that won't sink into soft dirt roads or sand.
-While we didn't test this $89.00 add on, we have ridden many fat bikes and there is no doubt that fat tires offer a huge benefit on soft surfaces as well as some extra roll-over for the chunk.
+If you are tackling a multi-day overnighter with the Coho, there is an option to add a 16+ inch tire, giving you extra rollover and a fatter tire that won't sink into soft dirt roads or sand.
+While we didn't test this add-on, we have ridden many fat bikes, and there is no doubt that fat tires offer a huge benefit on soft surfaces as well as some extra rollover for the chunk.

 Smoothness of Ride

 We often completely forgot we had a trailer hitched on our way to the grocery store.
-Once we loaded, the Coho down the only noticible differences in the smoothness of ride was the pull and sway we would feel if heavy items were loaded too close to the hitch.
+Once we loaded the Coho down, the only noticeable differences in the smoothness of the ride were the pull and sway we would feel if heavy items were loaded too close to the hitch.
 We quickly discovered that loading heavy items near the trailer wheel kept this sway at bay.

-The adjustable coil spring suspension did take some of the harshness out of rough dirt roads.
+The adjustable coil spring suspension definitley took some of the harshness out of rough dirt roads.
 While the suspension has no dampening, it is better than nothing and helps keep the trailer tire on the road when things get bumpy.
-Compared to trailers without any suspension, the Coho is noticeably smoother especially when we were testing it in isolation riding over a curb.
+Compared to trailers without any suspension, the Coho is noticeably smoother, especially when we were testing it in isolation riding over a curb.

 The unique hitch system offered a huge range of motion.
-Like your shoulder joint, the hitch clips over the two ball joints of the thru axle.
-This lets the bike and trailer move independently letting us drop and climb steps without too much drama.
+Like your shoulder joint, the hitch clips over the two ball joints of the thru-axle.
+This lets the bike and trailer move independently, allowing you to drop and climb steps without too much drama.

-The biggest downside to the quality of towing was the large spacing from the rear wheel of the bike to the cargo bay of the trailer.
-The result of this large spacing was a big more of a wagging sensation almost like the cargo was a hammock and the trailer wheel and bike wheel were the anchors it swung from.
-The Bob Ibex had significantly tighter spacing which kept this wagging to a minimum.
+The biggest downside to the quality of towing is the large spacing from the rear wheel of the bike to the cargo bay of the trailer.
+The result of this large spacing is a bit more of a wagging sensation, almost as though the cargo was a hammock and the trailer wheel and bike wheel were the anchors it swung from.

-Having the ability to hitch/unhitch the trailer with one hand and have it stand on its own also opens up possibilities that aren't possible with other trailers.
-On a recent Idaho trip, we found ourselves using the Coho as a bike to fish companion allowing us to throw in a small cooler of ice (for the bounty) as well as our fishing equipment, food, and water.
+Having the ability to hitch/unhitch the trailer with one hand and have it stand on its own also opens up possibilities that aren't feasible with other trailers.
+On a past trip, we found ourselves using the Coho as a bike-to-fish companion, allowing us to throw in a small cooler of ice (for the bounty) as well as our fishing equipment, food, and water.

-At $449.00 the Coho isn't cheap considering other similar trailers are for around $300.00.
-The price alone is only part of the story.
-The Coho is extremely versatile, has a huge range of add on products and even offers a fat tire option for sandy or soft terrain.
-Considering these extras, the Coho is one of a kind right now.
+The Coho isn't cheap.
+However, this trailer is extremely versatile, has a huge range of add-on products, and even offers a fat tire option for sandy or soft terrain.
+Considering these extras, the Coho is one of a kind.
 If its capabilities fit your needs, the price is justifiable.
-It's also worth noting, if your bike utilizes a 12mm thru-axle, there will be an additional $60.00 cost to order the proper axle bumping the price to over $500.00.
+It's also worth noting, if your bike utilizes a 12mm thru-axle, there will be an additional cost to order the proper axle.